Doxuno

 APPOINTMENT OF ATTORNEY(S)

-The Donor hereby appoints David James Whitfield, of 8 Oak Street, Leeds, LS2 7TH (Son) as attorney to act in relation to the Donor’s health and personal welfare under section 9 of the Mental Capacity Act 2005.
-A second attorney, Susan Clare Whitfield, of 4 Pine Close, York, YO1 2AB (Daughter), is also appointed.
-The attorneys shall act jointly and severally, meaning they may act together or independently on any health or welfare decision.
+The Donor hereby appoints David James Whitfield, of 8 Oak Street, Leeds LS2 7TH (Son) as attorney to act in relation to the Donor’s personal welfare and health under section 9 of the Mental Capacity Act 2005.
+The Donor also appoints Susan Clare Whitfield, of 4 Pine Close, York YO1 2AB (Daughter) as a further attorney.
+The attorneys shall act jointly and severally: they may act together or independently on any health or welfare decision.
+This is the most resilient arrangement: if any attorney becomes unable or unwilling to act, the remaining attorneys may continue.

 2.